System requirements¶

 Intel microarchitectures from Haswell through to Golden Cove are supported, which include the majority of Xeon processor models that are currently in use.

-AMD processor models based on the Zen microarchitecture are supported.
+AMD processor models based on the Zen microarchitecture family are supported, up to and including Zen 4.

 Linux distributions¶